sgoldenlab/simba/docs/Tutorial_DLC.md

 6. Next, select the main directory that your project will be in.
 In `Working Directory` click `Browse Folder` and choose a directory.

-7. Click `Apply Golden Aggression Config` by checking the box, if you wish to use the Golden Lab's settings
+7. If you wish to use the Golden Lab's settings, check the `Apply Golden Aggression Config` box.

-8. You can have a choice of copying all the videos to your DLC project folder by checking the `Copy Videos` checkbox.
+8. You have a choice of copying all the videos to your DLC project folder by checking the `Copy Videos` checkbox.

 9. Click `Create Project` to create your DLC project.
-The project will be located in the **working directory** that was set.
+The project will be located in the **working directory** that was chosen.

 ## Part 2: Load DLC Project